sahilrupani/evolution-api-railway-template/README.md

 ### Do I need Meta Business API approval?
 No. Evolution API connects by QR scan through Baileys, which bypasses Meta's Business API onboarding entirely.

+### How do I use Evolution API without getting my WhatsApp banned?
+Unofficial integrations carry inherent risk since they aren't Meta-approved.
+To reduce the chance of a ban: use numbers with an established history, avoid bulk unsolicited messaging, rate-limit your sends, warm up new numbers gradually, and enable 2FA on the WhatsApp account.
+For high-volume commercial use, Meta's official Cloud API is the fully compliant route.

 ### Is my data private?
 Yes — the deployment is entirely yours.
 Messages, contacts and session state live in your own PostgreSQL instance on Railway; nothing routes through a third-party messaging vendor.